LionelDraghi/ArchiCheck/docs/contributing.md

 The test result may be :

-- _Successul_, if all Assert are verified,
+- _Successful_, if all Assert are verified,
 - _Failed_, if at least one is not,
 - and _Empty_, if no Assert is called between test start and test end.
-This is usefull when starting to write a test in the Makefile before code exists : it wouldn't be fair to have those test "Failed".
+This is useful when starting to write a test in the Makefile before code exists : it wouldn't be fair to have those test "Failed".

 After all tests execution, `testrec clean` is called to remove the hidden file that stores intermediate results and state, and the `testrec.md` file is moved in the docs directory under a name matching the test suite name, where it will be automatically taken into account.